Does Firefox use less RAM than Chrome?

 The real constraint for tab-heavy users

-If you landed here because Chrome feels slow with 80 tabs open, switching to Firefox is not the only thing to try.
+If Chrome feels slow with 80 tabs open, switching to Firefox is not the only thing to try.
 Enable Chrome Memory Saver at chrome://settings/performance, organize tabs into collapsed groups, and close the tabs you are not actually using.
 A session manager lets you do that without losing context.
 See fix Chrome using too much memory and reduce Chrome memory usage for the full list.
 And if you are on 8 GB doing heavy work, more RAM helps more than switching browsers does.

 Close tabs without losing them